Skip to Content

 • Mungo Outback Journey - Private Tour

-Day 9: Mildura.
-Upon arrival at Mildura Airport, you'll meet your Echidna Walkabout Wildlife Guide to begin a private outback journey.
-Mildura, near the junction of the Murray and Darling rivers, surprises with its abundant water in a semi-arid region.
-Before heading into the outback, you'll explore the Murray River and its billabongs, where parrots, cockatoos, and other birds often gather from the desert for food and water.
-In the afternoon, you'll travel into the arid lands towards Lake Mungo, entering the vast Willandra Lakes World Heritage Area.
-Here, you'll walk along the ancient, fossilized Willandra Creek and watch the sunset over Lake Mungo, learning about the region's history and spotting desert wildlife like kangaroos and parrots before settling for dinner at Mungo Lodge.
+Day 11: Mildura.
+After pickup, explore Mildura, near the junction of the Murray and Darling rivers, with its abundant water in a semi-arid region.
+Before heading into the outback, explore the Murray River and its billabongs, where parrots, cockatoos, and other birds often gather from the desert for food and water.
+In the afternoon, travel into the arid lands towards Lake Mungo, entering the vast Willandra Lakes World Heritage Area.
+Walk along the ancient, fossilized Willandra Creek and watch the sunset over Lake Mungo, learning about the region's history and spotting desert wildlife like kangaroos and parrots before settling for dinner at Mungo Lodge.

-Day 10 - 11: Mungo National Park.
-Over the next two days, you will thoroughly explore Mungo National Park, a region of immense significance to human and wildlife history.
+Day 12 - 13: Mungo National Park.
+Over the next two days, explore Mungo National Park, a region of immense significance to human and wildlife history.
 Spanning over 1,110 km², the park surrounds the ancient, now dry, Lake Mungo, which has been inhabited by Aboriginal people for at least 50,000 years.
 The eroded dunes beside the lake reveal the oldest human living site on earth and megafauna skeletal remains, marking the area as a World Heritage Site.

 Media Gallery